oroinc/documentation/user/concept-guides/catalog-promotions/product-management/index.rst

 Featured Products
 ^^^^^^^^^^^^^^^^^

-.. note:: The Featured Products block is implemented differently for **Refreshing Teal** theme and **5.1 or earlier versions** of OroCommerce.
+.. important:: As of OroCommerce v6.0, the configuration logic for the featured products block has been updated.
+Users of v5.1 and earlier should configure the block following the :ref:`principles for those versions <sys--commerce--product--featured-products>`.
+While users of the **Refreshing Teal** theme can use the new configuration principles described in the section.

 The featured products feature provides sellers with an opportunity to highlight specific products in their website's storefront.
 This feature allows for strategic placement of products that are popular, on sale, or aligned with current marketing campaigns, effectively capturing the attention of customers as soon as they land on the website.